DrivenAlliance/website/_services/organisational-agility/spine-model-introduction.md

 This is a full day interactive workshop.

 # Cost
-When done as part of a full coaching engagement, these sessions are charged at a rate of **R 1ﾠ368** per coach per hour.

-When done outside of a coaching engagement:

 * **R 4 850** / person for small groups (5 – 12 attendees)
 * **R 4 150** / person for larger groups (11 – 60 attendees)

+\* When done as part of a full coaching engagement these sessions are charged at the hourly rate of the coach involved.

 [request a Spine Model Introductory Workshop](#contact-form)